 - 1. OSSAA is committed to making records of its operations available for public review, consistent with the provisions of Oklahoma's Open Records Act.
 All records of the association are to be made accessible consistent with the provisions of the Oklahoma Open Records Act. - 2.
 Records specifically required by law to be kept confidential will be maintained as confidential and not be made publicly available.
 On occasion, generally on student athletic eligibility determinations, OSSAA receives private and confidential information concerning students and their families which is protected from disclosure by law or which OSSAA has agreed to maintain as confidential.
 Allowing disclosure of records containing or reflecting private and confidential information could discourage schools, students, and families from submitting information that would support athletic eligibility, and prevent OSSAA from receiving all facts that may be relevant to a determination.
-To protect the confidentiality of private and confidential student and family information protected by law, OSSAA has declined to produce records that contain or reflect information when those records have been requested, unless the private and confidential information could be redacted from those records prior to disclosure. - Consistent with this practice, OSSAA will continue to maintain as confidential all private and confidential student and family information which is protected from disclosure by law or which OSSAA has agreed to maintain as confidential.
-Records reflecting or containing private and confidential student and family information, including but not limited to any recording or transcript of an executive session of OSSAA's Board of Directors or its intermediate appeals panel, will not be made available for public inspection or disclosure if requested, unless the student and family have consented to disclosure or otherwise waived any claim to confidentiality, or unless a court has ordered disclosure of the information.
-If records containing private and confidential student and family information are subpoenaed in any legal proceeding, OSSAA will provide notice to the student's school of the subpoena, and to the student and family if OSSAA has contact information for the student and family, before producing those records. - 3.
-Records concerning on-going investigations by OSSAA may be maintained as confidential, unless particular records are already publicly available.
-Personal notes made by individuals in the course of evaluating, or considering any action or determination by OSSAA may be maintained as confidential and will not be available for public disclosure.
-Records that are protected by attorney-client privilege or by the attorney work product doctrine will be maintained as confidential and will not be available for public disclosure.
+To protect the confidentiality of private and confidential student and family information protected by law, OSSAA has declined to produce records that contain or reflect information when those records have been requested, unless the private and confidential information could be redacted from those records prior to disclosure.

+Consistent with this practice, OSSAA will continue to maintain as confidential all private and confidential student and family information which is protected from disclosure by law or which OSSAA has agreed to maintain as confidential.
+Records reflecting or containing private and confidential student and family information, including but not limited to any recording or transcript of an executive session of OSSAA's Board of Directors or its intermediate appeals panel, will not be made available for public inspection or disclosure if requested, unless the student and family have consented to disclosure or otherwise waived any claim to confidential student and family information are subpoened in any legal proceeding, OSSAA will provide notice to the student's school of the subpoena, and to the student and family if OSSAA has contact information for the student and family, before producing those records.